Cait Molden, NY

 After three weeks, we were over it.
 We wanted coffee.
 We wanted toilet seats.
 We wanted french fries.

 We didn’t realize how desperate we were for the familiar until the day my roommate came home with peanut butter.
 She ran through the apartment, into my room, threw down her backpack, and pulled out a glass jar.

 “Peanut butter!” she squeaked out, excited and proud.

 “Where did you get it?”
 I asked, grabbing the jar and quickly opening it to shove my nose in.

 “The little store down by the Tai Chi park.
-I looked up how to say ‘peanut’ in the dictionary, and asked the guy, and he said yes, and can you believe I found peanut butter?!”, she panted through the explanation.
+I looked up how to say ‘peanut’ in the dictionary and asked the guy, and he said yes, and can you believe I found peanut butter?!” she panted through the explanation.

 Turns out that the Chinese don’t eat peanut butter.
-The general consensus is it’s gross and should only be used to seal your windows in wintertime.
+The general consensus is that it’s gross and should only be used to seal your windows in wintertime.
 After almost a year of living in China, we finally figured out that we were, in fact, eating sesame seed paste.
 And a lot of it.
 Funny thing is, when we finally got ahold of some real peanut butter, via a care package from our parents, we discovered that sesame paste tastes NOTHING like peanut butter.
 We were so isolated from what we knew, we couldn’t seem to taste the difference.

 Lucky for me, I learned that sesame seeds are actually very good for your heart.
-And notably so is travel.
+And, notably, so is travel.

 Get in touch today to work with Cait!